edzaga/sql-course/sql-course-en/lectures/week2/lecture5.rst

    To perform this excercise, you must use the Virtual Machine of the course or install **Postgresql** in your computer.

-   If you have a Linux system, you can download the source from ...
-   Another possibility is to use the package manager of your OS
+   One possibility is to use the package manager of your OS

    * For Debian/Ubuntu users you can perform the following command as a root::